selestiele/howlingmad/README.md

 # whiterabbit
-Custom WP theme for an independent publisher
+Custom WP theme for an independent publisher.